 Passive RFID Sensing Is Nothing New to the Academic Community

 I have been following RFID related research for almost 15 years, first as a researcher myself, lately more through the work of Voyantic’s academic customers (see voyantic.com/company/academic-and-industrial-collaboration).
-I have also been a member of the technical program committee for IEEE International Conference on RFID since 2009, which has had me read dozens of scientific papers in the field.
+I have also been a member of the technical program committee for the IEEE International Conference on RFID since 2009, which has had me read dozens of scientific papers in the field.
 Passive sensing seemed to come up more in scientific papers about five years ago.
 Among localization and energy harvesting, it was one of the topics that I was expecting to transition to the industry at some point.

 Typical academic sensor concepts are based on measuring an environmental parameter through changes in an electrical property of a passive RFID tag.
-I have seen numerous papers on sensing
+I have seen numerous papers on sensing.

 - atmospheric variables such as temperature and pressure

 - mechanical variables such as strain and dislocation